This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 I found something of interest from “Breeds to Match Your Personality Type”.
 It says that Type A humans (impatient, stressed, driven types) usually do better with Type B dogs, and Type B humans (laid-back, easygoing types) usually do better with Type A dogs.

-How To Match Your Personality Type With Your Dog’s Type
+How To Match Your Personality Type With Your Dog’s Personality Type

 Does your dog match your personality?
 Or complement it?

-This book will help you determine which type your dog is…
+The Doglopedia book helps you determine which Personality Type your dog is!

 - Belgian Sheepdog